To understand how individual happiness and pleasure impact collective culture and purpose, we must first answer a few

 If you substitute the word “pleasure” for “happiness” above, the same answers apply.
 Now we must ask:

 One key insight from the book: U.S. culture tends to confuse happiness and pleasure.
 Fortunately, Dr. Lustig enumerates seven differences between the two.
 Quoting him from a 2017 interview with University of California TV, he clarifies

 -- Dr. Robert Lustig

-Dr. Lustig goes on to explain WHY understanding these differences is of vital importance.
-One chief reason: excess dopamine can lead to addiction, which erodes both present and future happiness.
+Dr. Lustig explains WHY understanding these differences is of vital importance.
+One chief reason is: excess dopamine can lead to addiction, which erodes both present and future happiness.
 In simple neuroscience terms, dopamine downregulates serotonin.
 The result, states Lustig in the same interview, is that “the more pleasure we seek, the more unhappy we get.”

 Let’s switch gears and apply Dr. Lustig’s insights to organizational culture as a means of delivering happiness – the neuroscientific definition of happiness.